 Janet Langhorst is a career musician who holds a degree in voice and music education from the Jacobs School of Music at Indiana University and has done graduate work at the College Conservatory of Music at the University of Cincinnati and at Xavier University.
 She has sung with the May Festival Chorus (also doing a few solos and some accompanying and leading of sectional rehearsals), taught at the School for the Creative and Performing Arts and Northern Kentucky University, is a 30+ year member of the National Association of Teachers of Singing (NATS) and has been conducting and teaching singers of all ages for 35 years.
 Janet currently serves at the Director of Music Ministries at Kennedy Heights Presbyterian Church where she leads ensembles that encompass all ages.
 Janet also leads the Steady Strides Singers, a choir for people with Parkinson’s Disease and their caregivers, families and friends.
 Please see the Parkinson Support & Wellness website for more information.

 Kate Stark is a dancer and choreographer with strong ties to the Parkinson's community.
-Until recently she served as Executive Director of the Parkinson's Wellness Chapter (now Parkinson Support & Wellness), and she is the daughter of a Person with Parkinson's Disease.
-She performs regularly as a member of Pones Inc. and in local musical theater companies.
-Kate has a diverse dance background including training in ballet, tap, jazz, modern, and ballroom.
-She draws heavily from these various disciplines in her teaching and is currently working towards certification as an accredited Dance for PD® instructor while coaching Dance and Pom at Notre Dame Academy in Covington.
+From 2012–2015, she served as Executive Director of the Parkinson's Wellness Chapter (now Parkinson Support & Wellness), and she is the daughter of a Person with Parkinson's Disease.
+Kate has a diverse dance background including training in ballet, tap, jazz, modern, and ballroom; she draws heavily from these various disciplines in her teaching.
+Kate can frequently be seen performing on stages around the Cincinnati region, and is both the Dance Team coach and resident choreographer at Notre Dame Academy in Covington.
 More about Kate, including upcoming performances, is available on meetkatestark.com.